AnildjoOsmenaj/AnildjoOsmenaj/README.md

 - 👋 Hi, I’m @Anildjo Osmenaj
-- 👀 I’m interested in programare
+- 👀 I’m interested in
-- 🌱 I’m currently learning a programmare
+- 🌱 I’m currently learning a
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me  pcanildjo@gmail.com